Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/introduction.rst

 Stroke Placement
 ----------------

-Stroke Placement selector define the new strokes location in the 3D space.
+Stroke Placement selector define the new strokes location in 3D space.

 See :doc:`Stroke Placement </grease_pencil/modes/draw/stroke_placement>` for more information.